aavegotchi/aavegotchi-wiki/posts/seamless-dapp-ux-with-blocknative.md

 ---
 author: Daniel Mathieu
-date: '2020-04-18T07:00:00.000Z'
+date: '2020-04-23T07:00:00.000Z'
 hero_image: /blocknative.jpg
 slug: seamless-dapp-ux-with-blocknative
 title: 'Seamless Dapp UX with Blocknative Notifications and Firebase Cloud Functions'
-description: 'Learn how to use the Blocknative SDK to effortlessly synchronize blockchain transaction states with a traditional backend database'
+description: 'Learn how to use the Blocknative Notify API to effortlessly synchronize blockchain transaction states with a traditional backend database.'
 tags: ["Dapp", "UX", "Blocknative"]
 ---
-_In this tutorial, you’ll learn how to use the Blocknative SDK to effortlessly synchronize blockchain transaction states with a traditional backend database, ensuring your end users are_ **never** _left hanging with pending transactions._
+_In this tutorial, you’ll learn how to use the [Blocknative Notify API](https://docs.blocknative.com/webhook-api) to effortlessly synchronize blockchain transaction states with a traditional backend database, ensuring your end users are_ **never** _left hanging with pending transactions._

 > **Difficulty:** Intermediate
 > **Required skills:** Basic knowledge of Web3 and Firebase